 This course has a very specific purpose: to teach students how to design (and manage) a business that can win in highly-competitive global markets.

 Course Content and Organization

-- Testing an Organization's Ability to Win.
-The final module integrates course topics and provides you with assessment tools to test whether any organization has what it takes to go to market and beat competitors.
+The final module integrates course topics and provides you with assessment tools to test whether any organization (including the one you may be considering joining or creating after graduation) has what it takes to go to market and win.

 By the end of the course, you will know how to design and lead an organization capable of bringing out the best in people and winning in any competitive market.

-[This course does not overlap with topics covered in BSSE, Corporate Strategy, or MOMV.]
+[This course complements, but does not duplicate, topics covered in BSSE, Corporate Strategy, and MOMV.]